Wert1996/naarad-sdk-codebase/README.md

 #### Naarad Common

 This is a lambda layer that contains many helper classes and utilities, used by all the above lambdas.

+#### Naarad Auth Lambda

+Tasked with the responsibility of authenticating users in the developer portal.

 ## Naarad Kotlin SDK